 Method To Connect Printer Via Wi-Fi

 Click the Windows “Start” button and select “Control Panel.”
 Double-click the “Printers” icon in the Control Panel.
-Double-click the “Add Printer” icon.
+Easy Printer Troubleshooting Steps To Connect Printer Via Wi-Fi double-click the “Add Printer” icon.
 The opening screen introduces you to the wizard.
 Click the “Next” button to get started.

 Select “A network printer, or a printer attached to another computer.”
 This option is for any machine that needs to connect to a remote printer on the network.

 Enter the location of the printer.
 The syntax to connect to a remote printer is “\computer_name\printer_name.”